Has your child ever come home from school or daycare with head lice?

 If treatment for head lice is necessary, there are over-the-counter and prescription drugs available.
 But many are not meant for kids younger than two, so make sure you read the label before using one on your child.

-Some of the over-the-counter products may also be flammable or irritating to the skin or lungs.
+Some over-the-counter products may also be flammable or irritating to the skin or lungs.

-A good alternative is to consult your doctor, who may want to prescribe one of several FDA-approved drugs for head lice.
+A good alternative is to consult your pediatrician, who may want to prescribe one of several FDA-approved drugs for head lice.

-After treatment, you’ll also want to keep tabs on the rest of your family.
+During and after treatment, keep tabs on the rest of your family.
 Check everyone after a week to be sure no one else has gotten lice.

 And if it’s any consolation: your pets can’t contract lice.
 They only feed on humans.